AxelD2005/AxelD2005.github.io/index.md

     themed GIF.
 On top of this, we would implement a user defined message in a massive yellow text.
 This project taught me the use of the Mersenne Twister Engine and it's purpose of generating random numbers.
 It also refined my knowledge on nested for-loops.
-I will include a sample image of this project!
+I will include an image created by this project below!

+    ![]